Confederate Monument, Lincolnton

 $1,250

-The monument is located in front of the Lincoln County Courthouse at the intersection of Court Square Drive and West Main Street.
+The monument is located at the northwest corner of the Lincoln County courthouse.
+The primary streets of Lincolnton (East and West Main, and North and South Aspen) radiate from the courthouse square; the monument stands at the intersection of Court Square Drive and West Main Street.

-The monument sits just in front of the Courthouse, on a grassy area shaded by trees between the sidewalk and the city street.
+The memorial sits on a grassy area shaded by trees between the sidewalk and the city street.